 - Mild aortic stenosis: higher than 0.85 cm2.

 - Moderated aortic stenosis: Between 0.6 cm2 and 0.85 cm2.

 - Severe aortic stenosis: Less than 0.6 cm2 .

 We remind you that this calculator is not 100% reliable.
 It is only for educational purposes and not for diagnostic purposes.
 This calculator does not replace the traditional methods for diagnosis and assessment of aortic stenosis.

-- Aortic Valve VTI: Velocity time integral of the aortic valve measured with continuous wave Doppler.
+- Aortic valve VTI: velocity time integral of the aortic valve measured with continuous wave oppler.
 Its value is expressed in centimeters.

 Continuity Equation for the Calculation of the Aortic Valvular Area